 - Landscaping bushes

 This can be grown in shrub form which works for small yards, but it can also be cultivated and manipulated to grow as a tiny tree.
-With wiry branches and beautiful, small off-white/yellowish flowers, Wintersweet can add height and depth to your front yard without taking up too much space.
+With wiry branches and beautiful, small off-white/yellowish flowers, Wintersweet can add height and depth to your front yard landscaping ideas without taking up too much space.

 It is known for growing in China, but can easily thrive in North American conditions.
 Just make sure to stick it where there’s the most sunlight during the day.
 Like most small trees, it averages about 10 feet in height and is slender in shape with wiry branches.